rfairburn/rfairburn.github.io/_posts/2015-03-01-beyond-grains-roles-with-an-external-pillar.md

 tags: ["SaltStack"]
 ---
 {% include JB/setup %}
-Managing system roles in grains has a number of limitations.
+In SaltStack, managing system roles in grains has a number of limitations.
 What other solutions are there?
 This is a follow up to [The Grains Conundrum](/configuration%20management/2014/08/25/the-grains-conundrum/).

 ### Background